Average 11 Year Old Height

 Q: My 11-year-old is shorter than average.
 Should I be worried?

 A: Being shorter than average doesn't automatically indicate a problem.
-Many factors influence height, and individual variation is expected.
-However, it's important to monitor your child's growth trajectory.
+Even so, many factors influence height, and individual variation is expected.
+Still, it helps to monitor your child's growth trajectory.
 If you're concerned, consult a pediatrician.

 Q: My 11-year-old is experiencing a growth spurt.
 Is this normal?

 A: Growth spurts are perfectly normal, especially during pre-adolescence and adolescence.
-These periods of rapid growth are characterized by sudden increases in height and weight.
+Still, these periods of rapid growth are characterized by sudden increases in height and weight.
 The timing and intensity of growth spurts vary greatly among individuals.

 Q: What can I do to help my child grow taller?